w3c/trace-context/spec/60-trace-id-format.md

 ### Randomness of `trace-id`

-Randomly generated value of `trace-id` SDHOULD be preferred over other algorithms of generating a globally unique identifiers.
+Randomly generated value of `trace-id` SHOULD be preferred over other algorithms of generating a globally unique identifiers.
 Randomness of `trace-id` addresses some [security](#security-considerations) and [privacy concerns](#privacy-considerations) of exposing unwanted information.
 Randomness